Earth Explorers overview

 CryoSat is acquiring accurate measurements of the thickness of floating sea-ice so that seasonal to inter-annual variations can be detected, and also surveying the surface of continental ice sheets to detect small elevation changes.
 Data from CryoSat will help determine regional trends in Arctic perennial sea-ice thickness and mass, and determine the contribution that the Antarctic and Greenland ice sheets are making to mean global rise in sea level.
 This satellite replaces the original CryoSat which was lost owing to a launch failure in 2005.

-Opportunity mission - Scheduled for launch in November 2013
+Opportunity mission - Launched on 22 November 2013

 How fast is the Earth's magnetic shield weakening against solar radiation?

 Swarm is a constellation of three satellites that will provide high-precision and high-resolution measurements of the strength and direction of the Earth's magnetic field.
 The geomagnetic field models resulting from the Swarm mission will provide new insights into the Earth's interior, further our understanding of atmospheric processes related to climate and weather, and will also have practical applications in many different areas such as space weather and radiation hazards.